stakater/kubestackplus-docs/content/for-developers/enable-metrics-for-your-application.md

                 ratingCounter.increment();
             }
 ```
-This custom metric we just added can been seen through prometheus.
+This custom metric we just added can be seen through prometheus.
 In the following section, we will add an alert usign this metric.